Borussia Dortmund's 15-year-old striker Youssoufa Moukoko breaks Bundesliga U19 scoring record

 Moukoko’s rise to stardom truly began in October 2017 when he was just 12.
 The child prodigy was the hero of the hour against Schalke, netting a stunning Revierderby brace as the BVB U17s recovered a three-goal deficit to draw 4-4.

 The Cameroon-born prospect finished that season with 'just' 40 goals as Dortmund topped their regional division, before lifting the national title with decisive goals from Moukoko in the semi-final against Leverkusen and final against Bayern Munich.

 Moukoko, who was born in Cameroon on 24 November 2004, joined Dortmund from Bundesliga 2 side St. Pauli in 2016 and immediately hit the ground running.

 In 2016/17, he was top scorer in the club's all-conquering U15 side, netting 33 times in 21 games to help them win the Regionalliga West title with five matches to spare.
 His performances did not go unnoticed by the German FA, who called him up in September 2017.
 Moukoko responded by scoring twice in a 3-1 win over Austria, netting three goals in his first four games at international level.

-While it may be a few more years until Moukoko makes the step up to the pros, the teenager already has big plans for his BVB career.
+While it may be a couple more years until Moukoko is ready to step up to the pros, the teenager already has big plans for his BVB career.
 “My goal is to become a professional with Dortmund, win the Champions League with Borussia and win the Ballon d’Or,” the striker told SportBild.

 Nuri Sahin remains Dortmund's and indeed the Bundesliga's youngest-ever player at the age of 16 years, 11 months and one day.
 Should Moukoko feature for the first team by the start of the 2021/22 season, he could break that record by a couple of months.